Using liquid mushroom culture to grow mushrooms could leave you feeling more like a scientist or mycologist than a hobbyist.

-Using Liquid Culture to grow mushrooms could leave you feeling like a scientist or mycologist more than a hobbyist.
-The great news is that you don’t need a degree to successfully produce your own mushroom liquid culture or turn the culture into mycelium that will eventually produce nutritious mushrooms in your own garden or home.
+The great news is that you don’t need a degree to successfully produce your own mushroom liquid culture, or turn that culture into the mycelium that will eventually produce nutritious mushrooms in your own garden or home.

 - 1 What is Mushroom Liquid Culture?

-- 4 4 Best Places to Buy Liquid Culture
+- 4 8 Best Places to Buy Liquid Mushroom Culture

 - 6 Frequently Asked Questions